Devonshire Street Cemetery: History

 In 1820, Governor Macquarie ordered the consecration of the Devonshire Street Cemetery.
 The burial ground was set aside on Brickfield Hill.
 These cemeteries were the principal burial grounds from 1820 to 1866 in Sydney and they were often called the Sandhills Cemetery, a colloquial name found on some death certificates which reflects the land at the edge of Surry Hills.

 A brick wall was erected before any interments took place to enclose its 4 acre.
 Within a four-year period the cemetery was expanded by the addition of 7 acre to its south.
 A road was formed along the southern boundary of the cemetery in the first half of the 1830s and was called Devonshire Street.
 The Devonshire Street Cemetery, where many of the early settlers were buried, was later moved to build the Sydney railway terminus.

 In 1901, the cemetery was resumed to allow for the development of Central railway station, Sydney and representatives of deceased persons buried in the Devonshire Street cemetery were given two months to arrange for exhumation and removal of remains from the cemetery.
 All reasonable costs were borne by the Government of New South Wales.
 The remains that were unclaimed were relocated to a purpose-built cemetery named Bunnerong Cemetery.
 Remains that were claimed were transferred to a number of cemeteries as listed below.
 Bunnerong Cemetery, south of the city, had a tram line constructed to make the removal of recasketed remains as simple as possible.
 Bunnerong Cemetery was next to the Botany Cemetery and, in the early 1970s, was absorbed by that cemetery to create the Eastern Suburbs Memorial Park.
 Central railway station was opened on 4 August 1906.

 Re-interment cemeteries

-Cemetery locations in the metropolitan region that took re-interments from Devonshire Street Cemetery include Gore Hill cemetery, St Thomas Cemetery in Crows Nest, Rookwood Cemetery, Waverley Cemetery, Balmain Cemetery, Camperdown General Cemetery, Randwick General Cemetery, Bunnerong Cemetery, Field of Mars Cemetery, South Head General Cemetery and Woronora Memorial Park.
-Remains were also relocated outside the metropolitan area, including Sandgate Cemetery in Newcastle, New South Wales and Berkeley Pioneer Cemetery in Unanderra, New South Wales.
+Cemetery locations in the metropolitan region that took re-interments from Devonshire Street Cemetery include Gore Hill Cemetery, St Thomas Cemetery in Crows Nest, Rookwood Cemetery, Waverley Cemetery, Balmain Cemetery, Camperdown General Cemetery, Randwick General Cemetery, Bunnerong Cemetery, Field of Mars Cemetery, South Head Cemetery and Woronora Memorial Park.
+Remains were also relocated outside the metropolitan area, including Sandgate Cemetery in Newcastle, New South Wales and Berkeley Pioneer Cemetery in Unanderra.

 An index created from a number of previous collections of information, including some remaining original cemetery registers, called the Devonshire Street Cemetery re-interment register and index ("microform" format) was produced by the Library of Australian History, North Sydney, 1999.
 A copy is held by the State Library of New South Wales.
 A hardback book version was also produced.